Wander Franco Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender 59 home runs (one per game), the fifth-fewest in baseball.
+- Twins pitchers combine to allow the sixth-fewest home runs in baseball (61 total, one per game).

-- In his last time out on Thursday, the right-hander threw 5 2/3 innings against the Cleveland Guardians, allowing six earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the right-hander tossed six scoreless innings against the Cleveland Guardians while surrendering four hits.

+- The 27-year-old has an ERA of 2.33, with 7.8 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.